Mexico security authorities raise Hurricane Otis death toll to 39

 “I need to be able to move to search for water and ice,” he said.
 “Now there’s this shortage of food and I might even have to leave Acapulco, go to (the state capital) Chilpancingo.”

-Gasoline was unavailable, not because there wasn’t any, but because there was no electricity to operate the pumps.
-On Friday, hundreds of people ran outside a supermarket in a seaside working class neighborhood where men had broken open a gas pump and were filling up people’s empty plastic bottles.
+Gasoline had been unavailable, not because there wasn’t any, but because there was no electricity to operate the pumps.

 Most families anxiously hunted for water, with some saying they were rationing their supplies.
 The municipal water system was out because its pumps had no power.